 The below figure shows India's support for Afghanistan in different sectors, with the most considerable contributions going to energy (42.69%), emergency aid (16.62%), and government administration (13.11%).
 While the health sector receives only 3% of the total support, its impact continues to be significant.
 India's investment in healthcare has helped train medical workers, build hospitals, and improve access to essential medicines.
 Despite the smaller percentage, this contribution has significantly supported Afghanistan's healthcare system and public health (See Figure 2).

-Figure 2: Division of India's Reconstruction Support to Afghanistan Across Sectors.
+Fig. 2.
+Division of India's Reconstruction Support to Afghanistan Across Sectors.

 (2006–07 to 2016–17)